 Established in 2000 by the Hon.
 Hilary M. Weston to encourage youth volunteerism, the Lieutenant Governor’s Community Volunteer Award for Students pays tribute to students who not only complete the required number of volunteer hours to graduate, but who go above and beyond.
 Each year, an award is given to one graduating student at each of Ontario’s secondary schools.
 Each student receives a personalized certificate and an award pin.
-This award is administered by the Ontario Honours and Awards Secretariat of the Ministry of Citizenship and Immigration.
+This award is administered by the Ontario Ministry of Heritage, Sport, Tourism and Culture Industries.

-Since 2015, the Lieutenant Governor’s Award for Design Excellence in Architecture is presented annually to recognize completed projects constructed in Ontario within the preceding five years.
-The winner is selected from among the finalists of the Ontario Association of Architects Design Excellence Awards, and is considered by an expert jury to have shown excellence in creativity, context, sustainability, good business, and legacy.
+Established in 2015, the Lieutenant Governor’s Award for Design Excellence in Architecture is now presented biennially to recognize completed projects constructed in Ontario within the preceding six years.
+The award winner is selected from among the finalists of the Ontario Association of Architects Design Excellence Awards, and is considered by an expert jury to have shown excellence in creativity, context, sustainability, good business, and legacy.
 The award is administered by the Ontario Association of Architects.

 Aimed at promoting Ontario viticulture and winemaking, the Lieutenant Governor’s Award for Excellence in Ontario Wines was established in 2011.
 This awards program recognizes VQA Ontario wines (made from 100% Ontario-grown and processed grapes).